LostPizzaMan/EnergyAPI/README.md

 <summary><b>IO Limits</b> (Click to expand)</summary>

 - `MaxInput`: Limit how much energy enters the internal buffer from the network per tick.
-- `MaxOutput`: Limit how much energy leaves the internal buffer to fulfill the `ConsumptionRate` per tick (or simply set this to `Capacity`).
+- `MaxOutput`: Limit how much energy leaves the internal buffer to fulfill the `ConsumptionRate` per tick.
 </details>

 ### For Batteries 🔋